 Bitcoin is a digital currency that can be transferred from one person to another without using a bank or providing any identification details.
 Hackers are asking for bitcoins because their anonymity helps attackers stay untraceable.

-We found this bitcoin wallet in the bitcoin abuse database with the information that total transactions made are 21 and actual bitcoins received are 0.4218701 BTC, i.e., total $13,294.76 till now.
+We found this bitcoin wallet in the bitcoin abuse database with the information that the total transactions made are 21 and actual bitcoins received are 0.4218701 BTC, i.e., a total $13,294.76 till now.
 The money has never been spent, implying that might be the possibility that the attacker is waiting for more money to come.
-We can see from the below image.
+We can see this from the below image.
 Source: https://www.bitcoinabuse.com/

 Figure 2: Bitcoin wallet abuse report